Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 5. Loyalty Stage

-In the loyalty stage, customers not only choose to stay with a company — they actively promote it to family, friends, and colleagues.
-The loyalty stage can also be called the advocacy stage.
+In the loyalty stage, customers not only choose to stay with a company but actively promote it to family, friends, and colleagues.
+This stage can also be called the advocacy stage.

 During this phase, brands should focus on providing a fantastic end-to-end customer experience.
-This should span from your website content to your sales reps all the way to your social media team and your product's UX.
+This should span from your website content to your sales reps, your social media team, and your product’s UX.

-Most importantly, customers become loyal when they've achieved success with your product — if it works, they're more likely to recommend your brand to others.
+Most importantly, customers become loyal when they’ve succeeded with your product — if it works, they’re more likely to recommend your brand to others.
+Loyal customers will also likely provide feedback and other solicited data to enrich your customer journey mapping strategy.

 Loyalty-stage strategies may include: